 M.A.
-Sociology, Baylor University, Expected in May 2019
+Sociology, Baylor University, 2019

 Hannah Evan's Full Curriculum Vitae.